 The IVPP is proud to have had in its history such distinguished staff members as the late C. C. Young, Pei Wenzhong, Jia Lanpo, Chow Minchen, and Wu Rukang.
 This list must also include the institute’s luminous former employees such as the late Liu Dongsheng, a former president of the International Union for Quaternary Research and a laureate of Supreme National Science and Technology Prize of China.
 Like many other former IVPP staff members, they have been enshrined in our memories for their extraordinary contributions to the establishment, growth, and flourishing of the institute.

-In the past eighty years, the IVPP has produced all the eight academicians of the Chinese Academy of Sciences in the field of vertebrate paleontology and paleoanthropology.
-The IVPP staff has published about 70 papers in “Nature” or “Science” alone since 1995.
+The IVPP staff has published about 87 papers in “Nature” or “Science” alone since 1993.
 Many of researches have been awarded national science prizes.
 The impact of these discoveries and studies has been well beyond the scientific community and reached the general public around the world.

 Despite being one of the smallest institutes in the Chinese Academy of Sciences, the IVPP enjoys a unique status in international scientific community.
 It is probably among the best known Chinese research institutes in the world, particularly in geological and biological sciences.
 The IVPP boasts a concentration of research staff specialized in all major areas of vertebrate paleontology and paleoanthropology anywhere in the world; it has Asia’s greatest collection of vertebrae and human fossils as well as the world’s largest technical and other support staff.
 Our researchers have also made significant contributions to popularizing paleontology, vertebrate and human evolution, and evolutionary theory; many of their popular articles and books have earned national honors.